csc-training/summerschool/gpu/exercises/fundamentals/08-sycl/Readme.md

 # SYCL Exercises
 SYCL codes can be compiled using one of the two implementations, **OneAPI** or **AdaptiveCPP**.

-Note that a different module is used, **rocm/6.2.2**.
+A different rocm module is used, **rocm/6.2.2**.
 SYCL codes are ran the same way as a usual GPU or CPU applciations depending on the desire target device.

 ## OneAPI + AMD Plug-in
 ### Set-up the modules and paths